charlie-labs/config/readme.md

-# @dexaai/config
+# @charlie-labs/config

-Standardized TypeScript, ESLint, and Prettier configuration for Dexa's TypeScript projects.
+Standardized TypeScript, ESLint, and Prettier configuration for Charlie Lab's TypeScript projects.

 Why does this exist?

-1. Consistent and familiar configuration across Dexa projects
+1. Consistent and familiar configuration across Charlie Labs projects
 2. Reduces configuration boilerplate in each project
 3. Reduces time spent keeping configuration updated and in sync